 The best feature?
 It’s made out of super-soft cotton instead of polyester.
 I paired it with a non-toxic, mold-resistant PEVA shower curtain liner so it doesn’t get wet.

 That’s the tour of my upstairs Blue Cottage bathroom decorated on a budget!

-You would also enjoy posts of other rooms in my home:
+You will also enjoy posts of other rooms in my home: